finnagin/OperationsAndWorkflows/docs/overlay_compute_jaccard.md

 _subclass of [overlay](./overlay.md)_

-This operation computes the Jaccard similarity that measures how many intermediate_node_key's are shared in common between each start_node_key and object_node_key.
-And it will then create virtual edges and add edge attributes (with the property name jaccard_index) between each start_node_key and object_node_key.
+This operation computes the Jaccard similarity which measures how many intermediate_node_key's are directly connected to both the start_node_key and end_node_key for all pairs of start_node_keys and end_node_keys.
+It will then add edges to the knowledge graph along with edge attributes (with the property name jaccard_index) between each start_node_key and object_node_key.
+A query graph edge will also be added using the key specified by virtual_relation_label.
 This is used for purposes such as "find me all drugs (start_node_key) that have many proteins (intermediate_node_key) in common with this disease (end_node_key)."
 This can be used for downstream filtering to concentrate on relevant bioentities.

 ### examples